Quantum-Informed Machine Learning for Predicting Spatiotemporal Chaos with Practical Quantum Advantage

 \section{INTRODUCTION}

-Modelling chaotic dynamical systems remains one of the most persistent challenges in computational science.
-Partial differential equations (PDEs) provide the mathematical backbone for describing a wide range of nonlinear, spatiotemporal processes across scientific domains~\cite{biferale2004multifractal,galaktionov2012stability,long2018pde} and engineering domains~\cite{bergstrom2013wind}.
-However, chaotic systems are notoriously sensitive to initial conditions and the floating-point numbers used to compute them~\cite{coveney2024sharkovskii,klower2023periodic,boghosian2019new,coveney2025molecular}, making it highly challenging to extract stable, predictive models from data.
+Modelling high-dimensional dynamical systems remains one of the most persistent challenges in computational science.
+Partial differential equations (PDEs) provide the mathematical backbone for describing a wide range of nonlinear, spatiotemporal processes across scientific and engineering domains~\cite{biferale2004multifractal,galaktionov2012stability,long2018pde}.
+However, high-dimensional systems are notoriously sensitive to initial conditions and the floating-point numbers used to compute them~\cite{coveney2024sharkovskii,klower2023periodic,boghosian2019new,coveney2025molecular}, making it highly challenging to extract stable, predictive models from data.
 Modern machine learning techniques often struggle in this regime: while they may fit short-term trajectories, they fail to learn the invariant statistical properties that govern long-term system behaviour.
-These challenges are compounded in high-dimensional settings, where data are highly nonlinear and contain complex multi-scale spatial-temporal correlations.
+These challenges are compounded in high-dimensional settings, where data are highly nonlinear and contain complex multi-scale spatio-temporal correlations.